muhammadIFTIKHAR98/linux_basic_projects/BASH_SCRIPTING(basics).md

       b) if the shell is running as the root(a user with administrative rights), the prompt is changed to "#". the super user shell prompt looks like this: for ex- [root@host ~]#

-2. How to Create and Execute Bash scripts.
+2. How to Create and Execute Bash scripts-

      a) Script naming convention
          bash scripting ends with ".sh". however bash script can run perfectly fine without the "sh" extension